ideanotionadmin/ideapress/README.md

 <br/>
 <h2>1 Overview</h2>

-MetroPress is an app template that powers the transformation of any WordPress website into a Windows Store App.
+IdeaPress is an app template that powers the transformation of any WordPress website into a Windows Store App.

 Building on the foundation of version 1 and the feedback from the community, version 2 has undergone major additions to its architecture that include: